Soluble skew left braces and soluble solutions of the Yang-Baxter equation: Introduction and statements of results

 \begin{athm} Let $B$ be a finite skew left brace without proper sub skew braces.
 Then, $B$ is trivial and isomorphic to a group of prime order. \end{athm}

 As the algebraic study of skew left braces involves the interaction of two group structures, notions as nilpotency and solubility instinctively emerge and determine interesting properties of solutions.
-In particular, nilpotency of skew left braces is introduced to deal with multipermutational solutions, or solutions that can be retracted into the trivial solution over a singleton after finitely many identification steps (see \cite{CedoSmoktunowiczVendramin19, Gateva-IvanovaCameron12, JespersVanAntwerpenVendramin22}, for example).
-Another interesting property of solutions of the YBE closely related to multipermutability is decomposability (see \cite{EtingofSchedlerSoloviev99}).
-This property depends heavily on the ideal structure of a skew left brace: the richer is the ideal structure the more decomposable is an associated solution of the YBE.
-Bearing in mind that soluble groups are the ones with a rich normal subgroup structure, it seems natural to introduce a suitable notion of solubility of skew left braces to provide a good framework for studying decomposability of solutions.
-Soluble skew left braces have been defined previously in \cite{BachillerCedoJespersOkninski18}.
-Unfortunately, this notion does not seem good for our purposes since every skew left brace having equal group operations is soluble.
-Our definition of soluble skew left braces (Section~\ref{sec:sol}) is inspired on concepts as central nilpotency and a commutator ideal which have been recently introduced following ideas of universal algebra (see \cite{BonattoJedlicka22, JespersVanAntwerpenVendramin22} and \cite{BournFacchiniPompili22}, respectively).
-One expects that brace central nilpotency is to brace solubility what group nilpotency is to group solubility.
+In particular, nilpotency of skew left braces is introduced to deal with multipermutational solutions, or solutions that can be retracted into the trivial solution over a singleton after finitely many identification steps (see \cite{CedoSmoktunowiczVendramin19, Gateva-IvanovaCameron12, JespersVanAntwerpenVendramin23}, for example).
+Another interesting property of solutions of the YBE closely related to multipermutability is decomposability, i.e. solutions that can be decomposed in a disjoint union of two proper solutions (see~\cite{EtingofSchedlerSoloviev99}).
+The importance of such properties relies on the search of classes of solutions which can be obtained from solutions of smaller cardinality.
+This opens the door to bring in simplicity of solutions (see \cite{CedoOkninski21, Vendramin16}): a solution $(X,r)$ is said to be \emph{simple} if it does not admit any non-trivial epimorphism of solutions $(X,r) \rightarrow (Y,s)$.
+It follows that simple solutions are indecomposable (whenever $|X|\neq 2$), and for finite involutive solutions ($r^2 = \text{id}$), every finite indecomposable involutive solution can be obtained as a dynamical extension of a finite simple solution (see~\cite{CastelliCatinoPinto19} and~\cite{Vendramin16}).
+Therefore, classifying simple solutions appears to be essential to the major problem of classifying all solutions.

+It is well-known that finite minimal simple groups, or non-abelian groups whose all proper subgroups are soluble, played a key role in the classification of all finite simple groups, which in turn are essential to build finite groups using the extension theory.
+Soluble groups, which are in the antipodes of the simple groups since they possess a rich normal structure, have a lot to say in this context.

+The introduction of a good definition of solubility of skew left braces should provide a good framework for studying minimal simplicity of solutions and should give some hints to classify simple skew left braces.
+As in the group theory case, it is absolutely necessary that soluble skew left braces have a rich ideal structure.
+It is also necessary that soluble skew left braces are to skew left braces what soluble groups are to groups.